 It’s hard to put into words how valuable this course has been to my intellectual development and understanding of the world.
 The initial compulsory modules shook my perception of reality so much in the best way, and had me thinking on a whole new level.
 The following modules allowed me to put these new tools to use while writing and learning about topics I’m passionate about.

 The Programme Leader has been very approachable, helpful, and has gone above and beyond to supply us with personal and professional development opportunities.

 Sunderland is for you if you value extensive library resources, career guidance services and a fantastic physical location or virtual classroom system.
 The University offers opportunities for your voice to be heard and is an institution that is always working on equality, diversity and inclusion.
 You’ll receive an education that will put your critical thinking on a whole new plane.

-I received help from the University’s Sunderland Futures career service and after graduation, I plan to apply for social science or social justice related jobs, and possibly for a PhD.
+I received help from the Employability and Enterprise Hub and after graduation, I plan to apply for social science or social justice related jobs, and possibly for a PhD.
 I credit the University for giving me not just my degree to add to my CV, but also several other things that will expand my marketability to schools and employers.

 To sum up my experience, I am so thankful for the opportunity and privilege to not only have gained various credentials of professional and academic value, but to have undergone such drastic intellectual growth."

 Published 2 November 2021